AyiStar/la-llama.cpp/dev.md

 ## Plan

-Based on the above challenges, the project can be divided into the following 4 stages:
+Based on the above challenges, the project can be divided into the following 4 steps:

 ### Setup
 - Task: Build basic environments and get familiar to the codebase.